Same-Day Delivery Redesign

 One of my initial design considerations was listing delivery slots by 2 hour increments instead of 1 hour as this could reduce the height of the list by 50%.

-Coincidentally, a sister company had recently conducted research around user behavior in regards to delivery windows.
-6 Users were asked whether they preferred 1 or 2 hour delivery windows.
-Looking at this research, user’s strongly felt they liked the flexibility of delivery options but wanted control over when their order will be delivered.
+Utilizing Shipt's research, it was shown that user’s strongly felt they liked the flexibility of delivery options but wanted control over when their order will be delivered.

 One of my initial design considerations was listing delivery slots by 2 hour increments instead of 1 hour as this could reduce the height of the list by 50%.

-Coincidentally, a sister company had recently conducted research around user behavior in regards to delivery windows.
-6 Users were asked whether they preferred 1 or 2 hour delivery windows.
-Looking at this research, user’s strongly felt they liked the flexibility of delivery options but wanted control over when their order will be delivered.
+Utilizing Shipt's research, it was shown that user’s strongly felt they liked the flexibility of delivery options but wanted control over when their order will be delivered.

 Delivery windows <2 hours were considered “too long” and associated with other types of work (such as home repairs or cable installations).